jbearce/new-site/README.md

 **Improved Documentation**

 I don't think I'm going to build out a wiki or anything, but I need to add inline documentation explaining what my code does.

-**Better Watch Task**

-It really bothers me that my `gulp watch` task doesn't notice new files.
-There's got to be a way to refresh the task when a new file gets added.
-[This might be what I'm looking for](http://stackoverflow.com/a/22391756/654480).

-**FTP Task**

-Not sure if this is possible or not.
-Would be immensely useful during development.
-Maybe a `ftp.json` that gets added to the `.gitignore` would be useful for per-project configuration.
-Could be formatted like `package.json`, something like:

-    {
-        hostname: "example.com",
-        username: "ftpuser",
-        password: "drowssap",
-        path: "/public_html/wp-content/themes/new-site/"
-    }

 **More Modules**